Comprehensive Phenomenology of the Dirac Scotogenic Model: Novel Low Mass Dark Matter: Higgs Vacuum Stability in the Dirac Scotogenic Model

 \FloatBarrier

 \FloatBarrier

-While a detailed parameter scan of the Higgs vacuum stability and running of the parameters is out of the scope of this work, we have shown by taking benchmark scenarios that the vacuum becomes absolutely stable in the context of the Dirac Scotogenic model, while satisfying the relevant phenomenological constraints at the same time.
+While a detailed parameter scan of the Higgs vacuum stability and running of the parameters is outside the scope of this work, we have shown by taking benchmark scenarios demonstrating that the vacuum becomes absolutely stable in the context of the Dirac Scotogenic model, while satisfying the relevant phenomenological constraints at the same time.